jsyamala/Hangover-prediction-sample-ML-flaskAPI/README.md

 Deployment-ready structure (no Streamlit dependency)

-Designed for integration with observability dashboards or cloud apps
+Designed for integration with observability dashboards or cloud app

-📁 Project Structure

-handover-prediction/
-│
-├── data/
-│ └── sample_handover_data.csv # Example telecom KPI and session records
-│
-├── src/
-│ ├── data_preprocessing.py # Cleans and prepares data
-│ ├── model_train.py # Model training and evaluation
-│ └── predict.py # Inference module
-│
-├── app.py # Simple CLI or Flask-based app
-├── requirements.txt
-└── README.md

 📊 Sample Features